Green-Software-Foundation/if/docs/Model Pipeline.md

 Again, sticking to the  `instance-metadata` plugin example.
 Breaking out functionality into lots of smaller plugins allows for more consistency.
 This is especially true regarding plugins that do lookups against data.

 Rather than each plugin determining its own meta-data, one plugin can provide the metadata required for several subsequent plugins.
-From the data it exports to the observations, we can see what data every subsequent plugin is using.
+From the data it exports to the inputs, we can see what data every subsequent plugin is using.
 ### Debuggability

-Since each model outputs a copy of its inputs, we can easily debug a calculation through its chain by dumping out the intermediate observations.
+Since each model outputs a copy of its inputs, we can easily debug a calculation through its chain by dumping out the intermediate inputs.
 ### Simulation

 You can create models that **simulate** making changes to the system.
 For example, you could create a model called `change-instance-type`, which adjusts the data being passed through to **simulate** as if it was run on another cloud instance.